-Jack Lopresti: Will my hon.
-Friend give way?
+Jack Lopresti: Will the right hon.
+Gentleman give way?

 Jack Lopresti: I am extremely proud to represent a constituency with world-leading defence manufacturers that underpin our country’s credibility as an ally and strategic partner.
 Does my right hon.
 Friend agree with me that, as we contemplate our fantastic future role in the world as an independent, self-governing and sovereign nation, the UK must continue to be a credible partner and ally in an...